 Forced outages are stochastically modelled using probabilities derived from historical performance or expert advice where historical information is not available or suitable.
-The historical information may not be considered suitable in instances where a deteriorating or improving trend in reliability is evident in the historical data and there are reasonable grounds to indicate concerns that this trend may continue.
+The historical information may not be considered suitable in instances where a deteriorating or improving trend in reliability is evident in the historical data and there are reasonable grounds to indicate that this trend may continue.
 In these instances, AEMO may make targeted requests to registered participants under clause 3.13.3A(d) of the Rules for best estimates of future generator forced outage rates.
 In providing this information, registered participants are expected to give due consideration for the age and condition of the asset, future maintenance plans, any assumptions used internally for activities such as budgeting, and any other relevant information.
 AEMO may further validate these assumptions through consultant peer review.
+In specific circumstances where consultant advice is inconsistent with information explicitly provided by a participant, AEMO provides the participant with an opportunity to provide further evidence in support of their view.